slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Selfishness is not living as one wishes to live, it is asking others to live as one wishes to live."
 -- Oscar Wilde*

+> *"What we reason for ourselves may help others.
+What we reason for others will not help us." (...)
+"If you hurt people because of their expectations of you, that’s their problem."
+-- Naval Ravikant*

 Stand up for yourself, your friends, or your values, because at the end of the day it is better to live a short life where you face your fears.
 A boundary is knowing what you want and what you don’t want in a moment.
 E.g: «If I loved myself at a level 10 of 10, would I do this?»

 > *"Freedom is not free.
 It is earned.
 It is taken.
 It is wrestled from the jaws of fear and uncertainty and doubt."